rapiddweller/rapiddweller-benerator-ce/doc/domains.md

 * **CPNJGenerator**: Generates CPNJs

-* **CPNJValidator**: Validates CPNJs and can be used as Databene validator and as ConstraintValidator in Java Bean Validation (JSR 303)
+* **CPNJValidator**: Validates CPNJs and can be used as Benerator validator and as ConstraintValidator in Java Bean Validation (JSR 303)

 * **CPF**: Annotation to mark a Java attribute or property as a CPF (Cadastro de Pessoa Fisica)